-NHCDC data are DRG-based, burden of disease data are condition-based and stakeholder priorities were described in varying terms.
+NHCDC data are DRG-based, BOD data are conditionbased and stakeholder priorities were described in varying terms.
 A process was therefore undertaken to identify clinical domains that were pragmatically suitable and clinically meaningful for further prioritisation.

 'Domain' is not a defined term in the Australian healthcare system.
 Existing Australian clinical quality registries have developed organically in response to multiple drivers.
 These include clinician and/or consumer interest, practical, and funding considerations.
 Successful clinical registries in Australia all reflect identifiable patient populations characterised by one or more of the following: